Vitesse Semiconductor: Products

-Minisupercomputer
+Mini-Supercomputer

 Vitesse developed a minisupercomputer intended for the scientific market and employing the company's GaAs chips.
 The company closed that division in 1987 with the first model as demonstration version.
 Reportedly management was unable to raise sufficient funds and thought bringing the product to market would take too long.

 Securities fraud

 In 2007 the company paid US$10.2 million to settle a class action lawsuit alleging securities fraud though options backdating, saying that the company failed to disclose and misrepresented some adverse facts.
 Subsequently, in 2010, two of its former executives, Lou Tomasetta and the former executive vice president Eugene Hovanec were charged with securities fraud related to the backdating.
 In December 2010, Vitesse finalized a settlement with the United States Securities and Exchange Commission (SEC), over the SEC's investigations into the firm's historical stock options practices and accounting.
 Vitesse agreed to pay $3.0M to the SEC, which concluded the SEC's investigation of Vitesse.